gitter-badger/x-ui/src/docs/navigation/index.md

 ## Guided Navigation

-Guided navigation is a convention-based approach to provide developers with a mechanism for presentation-based (next/back) navigation systems.
+Guided navigation is for presentation-based content.
+This creates a back/next format with a convention-based next route automatically determined by the router.

 <ion-item>
   <ion-icon slot="start" name="navigate-circle"></ion-icon>